 • Clauses suspensives

 The deposit, stamp duty and registration fees are paid at this point.
-The usual amount expected for a deposit is 10 percent, but it may be possible to negotiate for less.
-When purchasing an apartment, buyers automatically become co-owners of the building and will have rights and responsibilities pertaining to its upkeep and regulations.
+The usual amount expected for a deposit is 5 to 10 percent, but it may be possible to negotiate for less.
+When purchasing an apartment, you automatically become a co-owner of the building and will have rights and responsibilities pertaining to its upkeep and regulations.

 Clauses suspensives

-It is important that all major conditions for purchase are included in the Compromis de Vente as clauses suspensives to avoid penalties if the purchase is not completed.
-The loss of the deposit is usually the penalty for the buyers if they do not complete the sale.
-If the seller does not complete, they will normally refund the deposit and pay the same amount again to the buyer as a penalty.
+Make sure all major conditions for purchase are included in your contract as clauses suspensives to avoid penalties if the purchase is not completed.
+The loss of the deposit is usually the penalty for the buyer if you do not complete the sale.
+If the seller does not complete it, they will normally refund the deposit and pay the same amount again to you as a penalty.
 In this way, the deposit protects both the buyer and the seller from the other party backing out of the contract.

 Cooling-off period

-Once both the buyer and seller have signed the compromis there is a seven-day cooling-off period.
-During this time, the buyer can withdraw from the sale without incurring a penalty, but the seller cannot.
+Once both you and the seller have signed the compromis, there is a ten-day cooling-off period.
+During this time, the buyer can still withdraw from the sale without incurring a penalty, but the seller cannot.
+The period begins the day after you receive the contract, and this timing is strictly enforced.
 Once the cooling-off period is over, the contract becomes legally binding for both parties.

 Reports and searches

 Once the cooling-off period expires, the notaire begins the process of the searches on the property.
 These include the land registry, rights to ownership, boundaries and rights of way.
 In France, the searches do not include investigating private planning applications.
-As such, expats should always ask to see the plans of the greater area.
+As such, you should always ask for plans for the greater area.
 These are held by the local mairie, or prefecture, and are known as the plan communale.

 Acte de Vente and taking possession